Y2Z/monolith/README.md

 Works both on remote and local targets.

-If compared to saving websites with `wget -mpk http://news.ycombinator.com`,
+If compared to saving websites with `wget -mpk`,
 `monolith` embeds all assets as data-URIs and therefore would display the page
 exactly the same at any time, not depending on the Internet connection.